Kodemannen/neovim-in-docker-with-debugging/README.md

 # neovim-in-docker-with-debugging
-Repo for a Docker setup that includes Neovim with plugins and debugging
+Repo for a Docker setup that includes Neovim with plugins, including debugging (just for Python, for now)